*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 - cacao nibs are what’s known as a superfood because of their high nutrient density.
 For instance, they’ve got 11 grams of fiber, 64 milligrams of magnesium, and 183 milligrams of potassium per one-ounce serving!
 They’re also a better source of flavonoids than red wine — flavonoids improve heart health, decrease cancer risk, and fight inflammation.

-Now that we know how healthy these vegan banana oatmeal cookies are, let’s get into what you’ll need to make them.
+Now that we know how healthy these vegan peanut butter oatmeal cookies are, let’s get into what you’ll need to make them.
 Many of these ingredients you’ll already have on hand!

 - ripe bananas – I like to use bananas that are fully ripe, with lots of brown and black spots, to make sure they’re naturally sweet.